muratk5n/thirdwave/en/README.md

 ---

 "Remote" learning is the wrong definition.
-If you stream the lecture over the Net sure it is "remote".
-But lectures can be viewed at school just as easily at school as they are at home.
+Lectures can be viewed at school just as easily at school as they are viewed at home.

 ---